hmchou56/centra8/meetings.md

 The CENTRA project kick-off meeting will be held March 30, 31 and April 1st in Taiwan.

-Join the CENTRA Kickoff Meeting [CENTRA Forum Discussions](/forum/)
+Join the CENTRA Kickoff Meeting [Forum Discussions](https://groups.google.com/forum/#!forum/centrakickoff)